Probability-free models in option pricing: statistically indistinguishable dynamics and historical vs implied volatility: Possible explanation of arbitrary option prices?

-After writing \cite{abbc} we found out that Bender et al. (2008) \cite{bender} had formulated option pricing, in the framework of semimartingale theory, relying only on the quadratic variation of price trajectories, which is a {\emph{pathwise property}}.
-In our work \cite{abbc} the analysis is brought one step further by abandoning the semimartingale setting.
+After writing \cite{abbc} we found out that there had been earlier attempts to build a pathwise theory of option pricing.
+Bender et al. (2008) \cite{bender} had formulated option pricing, in the framework of semimartingale theory, relying only on the quadratic variation of price trajectories, which is a {\emph{pathwise property}}.
+In our work \cite{abbc, abbc21} the analysis is brought one step further by abandoning the semimartingale setting.
 Using Davie's rough differential equations and {\emph{rough brackets}} (see \cite{frizhairer}) we abandon probability theory altogether.
 This entails the definition of Gubinelli derivatives, which in the classical Black and Scholes’ framework are Gamma sensitivities of the options.
-Although ignored in the most classical formulas for portfolio dynamics, they play an active role in the convergence of the integrals describing portfolio processes, when such convergence is analysed pathwise as in \cite{abbc}.
+Although ignored in the most classical formulas for portfolio dynamics, they play an active role in the convergence of the integrals describing portfolio processes, when such convergence is analysed pathwise as in \cite{abbc, abbc21}.
+We should also say that besides \cite{bender}, there had been earlier attempts at a pathwise theory of option pricing.
+Such attempts are based on the above-mentioned non-probabilistic approach to It\^o calculus by F\"ollmer (1981) \cite{foellmer} and are given in Bick \& Willinger (1994) \cite{bick}, see also the more recent work of Schied \& Voloshchenko (2016) \cite{schied}.
+These approaches do not emphasize the role of Gamma as a Gubinelli derivative nor do they hold under the generality of rough path theory.
+Indeed, F\"ollmer calculus has the caveat that the integrals depend upon the discrete-time approximating sequence, which precludes obtaining important robustness results we illustrate in \cite{abbc,abbc21}.
+To bypass this problem, in \cite{abbc,abbc21} we use an augmented version of delta-hedging where one also invests in volatility swaps to hedge the second-order part of the pricing signal.
+This produces a robust trading strategy but at the cost of introducing assumptions on the price of volatility swaps to guarantee our strategy is self-financing.
+Furthermore, the above-mentioned pathwise formulations require paths that can be as rough as semimartingales but not rougher, namely paths of of finite $p$-variation for all $p>2$.
+Using Rough Path Theory, we can accommodate paths of finite $p$-variation with $2<p<3$, thus showing that delta hedging can be extended to a broader class of price signals.

 We now go back to the statistically indistinguishable models $S$ and $Y$ above, implying arbitrarily different option prices.
 We connect them to our discussion of pathwise properties.
-Since the results from \cite{bender} and \cite{abbc} suggest that option pricing ultimately depends only on pathwise features of price trajectories, it is with the lenses of pathwise analysis that we can distinguish the $\mathbb{P}$ dynamics of $S$ and of $Y$, by looking at their quadratic variation.
+Since the results from \cite{bender} and \cite{abbc,abbc21} suggest that option pricing ultimately depends only on pathwise features of price trajectories, it is with the lenses of pathwise analysis that we can distinguish the $\mathbb{P}$ dynamics of $S$ and of $Y$, by looking at their quadratic variation.
 While probability and statistics could not distinguish between $S$ and $Y$, the difference is instead captured by this aspect of price trajectories.